 “Like most things in business, you’ve got to find time to sit down and explain to people what you want.
 I think I was quite young at the time and I was probably a bit impatient.
 I’ve come to realise that patience is very important when delegating tasks.
 You need to give people time to listen and also find time to answer questions about what you’ve asked them to do.”

 The cold hard facts

-Now you’ve learnt about the underlying factors that affect leaders' ability to delegate, use our action plan to direct your improvement efforts.
+Now you’ve learnt about the underlying factors that affect leaders' ability to delegate, use our dedicated action plan to direct your next steps.